Join a conversation about the impacts of COVID-19 in this new online course from UBC Sociology.

 - The course project will include the creation of public-facing materials, such as infographics, to inform public discourse about COVID-19.

 - No prerequisites are required.
-COVID-19 & Society is suitable for a diversity of undergraduate students across different faculties.
+COVID-19 & Society is suitable for a diversity of undergraduate students across different year levels and faculties.
 Anyone interested in exploring the impact of COVID-19 on Society, both local and international, is welcome to register

 - 150 seats will be reserved for Pre-registration and the remaining 150 seats will be available through standard UBC registration procedures.
 Pre-registration ensures you a spot before your registration time, especially for students with later registration times (e.x.
 2nd and 3rd Year students).